winksaville/py-taperable-helix/README.rst

          :target: https://taperable-helix.readthedocs.io/en/latest/?badge=latest
          :alt: Documentation Status

-Generate helixes that can taper to a point at each end.
+Generate helexes that can taper to a point at each end.

+* `helix.py`_

 ..
   # TODO: include the taperable_helix doc string here